-Heavens is a book & installation project, in which I personally try to make sense of the Holocaust during the second World War.
+"Heavens" is a long-term work in progress.
+It is a book & installation project, in which I personally try to make sense of the Holocaust during the second World War.
 I attempt to understand and show my feelings about and vision on the massive suffering that has happened... and hopefully, in a tiny way, help to never forget.

+Standing on the same places as the victims, and looking up at the same sky that they must have seen.
 With this work, I wish to touch the concept of heaven and how it can exist, knowing that something clamant as the Holocaust has happened.

 Every time I set out on a trip to document another set of Heavens, I'll document it on the blog too.
 You can follow the online account of the progress of me continually creating HEAVENS here: antonkusters.com/blog/?category=heavens